niebert/editor4stereoscopy/img/img4stereoscopy/treeflowers/README.md

 ### Anaglyph - Stereoscopy Image
 The generated [anaglyph image](https://en.wikiversity.org/wiki/Anaglyph_3D) has the extension `..._anglyph.png` and the generated [stereoscopy image](https://en.wikiversity.org/wiki/Stereoscopy) left and right eye image next to eachother has the extension `..._stereoscopy.png`.

-All images that images share the same basename `treeflowers` and the images are collected in a directory with the corresponding basename.
+All images share the same basename `treeflowers` and the images are collected in a directory with the corresponding basename.

 ### Wikiversity Learning Resource
 This repository was created for the wikiversity learning resources: